 - Learn about Boulder County’s historic mining towns and get a close-up look at the lives of miners.

 - Ring a signal bell like the miners did to tell the hoist operator to bring them up and out of the mine.

-- Learn about what was mined in Boulder County with the mineral display.
+- Check out what was mined in Boulder County at the mineral display.